OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

   .. image:: ../../images/screenshots/800x600/udig_welcome.png

-You can return to the Welcome view at any time by selecting the Help > Welcome from the menu bar.
+You can return to the Welcome view at any time by selecting the :menuselection:`Help --> Welcome` from the menu bar.

 Workbench
 =========